mechawrench/wificom-lib/README.md

     10:59:47.046 -> Connected to MQTT Broker!
     10:59:47.481 -> Subscribed to USERNAME/f/1111111111111111-2222222222222222/wificom-input with QOS level 0
     ```
-## Button usage
-- Do not press the button to use "WiFiCom mode (without drive access)"
-- Hold button until LED comes on, then release provides for "WiFiCom mode (with drive access)"
-- Hold button until LED comes on, keep holding until LED goes off provides for "Serial Only Mode"

-## LED Indicator (Arduino Nano RP2040 Connect)
+## LED Indicator
+- Arduino Nano RP2040 Connect: on-board orange LED
+- Raspberry Pi Pico: on-board green LED
+- Raspberry Pi Pico W: external LED is required

+### LED Meanings
 - Blinking indicates connecting to WiFi and MQTT
 - Solid (dimmed) LED indicates connected and no errors
+- Solid (bright) LED indicates waiting for Digimon/Legendz device during real-time battle
 - LED OFF indicates failure, please restart your device
+- During startup, see below

+## Button Usage During Startup
+- To use "WiFiCom mode (without drive access)", do not press the button
+- To use "WiFiCom mode (with drive access)", hold button until LED comes on, then release
+- To use "Serial Only Mode", hold button until LED comes on, keep holding until LED starts flashing or goes off